What Is Calcium Bentonite Clay?

 - Supports normal liver function by helping to neutralize harmful toxins that enter the body through the mouth, the nose, and the skin by eliminating it from the body and replacing the toxins with its own minerals.

-For Safe and Effective Use
+For Effective Use

 - Use glass or wooden containers and utensils to avoid it coming into contact with metal